 Documentary charts Marilyn Monroe's climb to the top of Tinseltown.

-Completing the third of a triptych of poster for the documentary Marilyn, above we have a U.S. poster made for the movie's premier there today in 1963.
+Completing the third of a triptych of poster for the documentary Marilyn, above we have a U.S. poster made for the movie's premiere there today in 1963.
 We already shared the Yugoslavian and Japanese posters.
 They're all similar—the dress and the backgrounds change color but they all have the same image of Monroe in the hands raised pose you see here.
 And we love the shot.
 The movie, as we mentioned before, was put together by Twentieth Century Fox to celebrate Monroe, and mission accomplished.
 It's a must for fans.

 Monroe goes for a spin in Italy.

 Marilyn Monroe fronts this RCA soundtrack album sold in Italy featuring songs from the film Follie dell'anno, which originally appeared in the U.S. as There's No Business Like Show Business.
 There are four numbers written by Irving Berlin here and Monroe handles the vocals.
 If you want this platter it'll cost you probably a hundred dollars or more, so good luck with that.
 We're content to enjoy the sleeve.
 The shot of Monroe turned backward in her director's chair is one we've never seen before.

 New tabloid serves up Russell, Monroe, and others.